Pink Defends Her 2018 Super Bowl National Anthem Performance

 NBC

-Pink clapped back at haters who criticized her National Anthem Performance at the beginning of the 2018 Super Bowl.
+Pink clapped back at haters who criticized her National Anthem performance at the beginning of the 2018 Super Bowl.

 After one Twitter user said the "Beautiful Trauma" singer "sucks," the artist fired back.